concytec-pe/guidelines-cris-managers/docs/cerif_xml_publication_entity.rst

 StartPage
 ^^^^^^^^^
+:Descripción
-:Description: The page where this publication starts, in case the publishing channel or containing publication has numbered pages
+: The page where this publication starts, in case the publishing channel or containing publication has numbered pages
 :Use: optional (0..1)
 :Representation: XML element ``StartPage``
 :CERIF: the ResultPublication.StartPage attribute (`<https://w3id.org/cerif/model#ResultPublication.StartPage>`_)